JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-18-Setup-unittests-in-VS_Code-snippet.md

 ============================ 1 passed in 0.26s ============================
 ```

-But I still want to it work faster.
+But I still want it to work faster.
 I think the best way to remember that we should run tests and write them is to use muscle memory!
 Just use shortcut.
 I set it to ``Alt+t``.
 If you have Python extension go to Keyboard Shortcuts settings (F1 + type 'keyboard shortcuts') and then type 'Run tests'.
 You should find a 'Python: Run All Tests'.
 Set it to whatever shortcut you want.

 Now press your shortcut.
 When run for the first time you should see something like this.

 ![coverage_gutters_extension](https://github.com/JakubSzwajka/JakubSzwajka.github.io/blob/master/_posts/_images/setup_unit_tests_2.png?raw=true)

 Follow the steps to configure it for workspace.
-I choosed pytest and test folder which contains my tests.
+I chose pytest and test folder which contains my tests.

 Run it again and check if no errors occur.

 ### ERROR

-Here is the place where I bump into problem.
+Here is the place where I bumped into a problem.
 I had error message telling me that ``src.main_module.MagicModule`` cannot be imported in ``test_main_funcionality.py`` file.
 WTF?
 It worked 3 minutes ago.

 Found solution [here](https://stackoverflow.com/questions/41748464/pytest-cannot-import-module-while-python-can).
 Just add ``__init__.py`` file to test directory.